Bahrain 10–0 Indonesia: Match summary

-Indonesia started the game with an inexperienced side, with no player holding more than 12 international caps.
-This was also the international debut for eight players in the Indonesia starting line up (except Syamsidar, Irfan Bachdim, and Ferdinand Sinaga).

-Indonesia suffered an early setback when their goalkeeper Syamsidar was shown the red card in the first three minutes.
+Indonesia started the game with an inexperienced side, with no player holding more than 12 international caps due to dualism only allowing those from the Indonesian Premier League to represent the national team.
+This was also the international debut for eight Indonesian starters (except Syamsidar, Irfan Bachdim, and Ferdinand Sinaga).
+They suffered an early setback when their goalkeeper Syamsidar was shown the red card in the first three minutes.
 After Bahrain scored the resultant penalty, they went on to be awarded a total of four penalties in the match, including three in the first half, although substitute Indonesia goalkeeper Andi Muhammad Guntur managed to save two of the four kicks.